 —Health and Society Studies (Minor Only)

-Kelly, LeMay (Administrative Coordinators).
+Guthrie, LeMay (Administrative Coordinators).

 The Health and Society Studies program is an interdisciplinary cluster of courses that allows students to examine the breadth of issues impacting health and healthcare from the perspectives of natural sciences, social sciences, and humanities.
 This Health and Society Studies minor broadens students understanding of the impact of health and healthcare delivery issues, personally, professionally, and within our society.
 In addition, the minor will provide a strong interdisciplinary foundation for students interested in graduate studies related to health professions.
 Because required and elective courses are offered by faculty across the College, students are encouraged to meet with a Health and Society Studies administrative coordinator for informal advising before choosing the Health and Society minor.